How To: Recover From A Hacked Instagram Account

 Simple solutions from our team of security experts.

 First, take a deep breath.
-Instagram account breaches are common and are rather quick and painless to take care of, especially if caught early on.
-Take another breath, and check out our solution to an Instagram account being hacked.
+Instagram account breaches are common and can happen to anyone.
+Take another breath, and check out our summary solution to an Instagram account being hacked.

 How to tell if your Instagram account is hacked: